officialplaak/Phaeton-docs/Technical Paper - PHAETON.md

 SVN - Side chain validation network

-3. Cryptocurrencies: Overview
+## 3. Cryptocurrencies: Overview

-3.1 Bitcoin & Ethereum: Basics
+##### 3.1 Bitcoin & Ethereum: Basics

 Bitcoin’s three main technical components: transactions (including scripts), the consensus protocol, and the communication network.
 Bitcoin is exceedingly complex.
 Our goal is to present a system with sufficient technical depth which the literature on Bitcoin lacks.
 The evaluation and systematized proposal of changes are made insightful by “decoupling” concepts that may be changed independently benefits from of our three-component breakdown.
 The idea of utilizing its enablement of technology to develop applications beyond currency has been receiving increasing attention.
 In particular, the public and append-only ledger of transactions (the blockchain) and the decentralized consensus protocol that Bitcoin nodes use to extend it.
 The archetypal implementation of smart contracts is Ethereum, a platform rendering them in a Turing-complete language.
 The consensus protocol of Ethereum ensures that all and only the valid updates to the contract states are recorded on the blockchain, thus ensuring their correct execution.
-[5]

 Besides Bitcoin and Ethereum, a remarkable number of alternative platforms have flourished over the last few years, either implementing cryptocurrencies or Smart Contracts in some form.
 For instance, the number of crypto-currencies hosted on coinmarketcap.com has increased from 0 to more than 600 since 2012; the number of Github projects related to blockchains and smart contracts has reached, respectively, 2,715 and 445 units.
 In the meanwhile, ICT companies and some national governments have also started dealing with these topics with significant investments.
-[6]

 Also, there are some identified technical challenges and limitations of blockchain technology.
 Seven technical challenges and limitations for the adoption of blockchain technology in the future:

-• Throughput: The potential throughput of transactions in the Bitcoin network is currently at a maximum of 7tps (transactions per second).
+- Throughput: The potential throughput of transactions in the Bitcoin network is currently at a maximum of 7tps (transactions per second).
 For comparison, other transaction processing networks have the following throughput: VISA (2,000tps), Twitter (5,000tps).
 When the frequency of transactions in the blockchain increases to a similar level, the throughput of the blockchain network needs to be improved.

-• Latency: To achieve sufficient security for a Bitcoin transaction block, it currently takes roughly 10 minutes to complete one transaction.
+- Latency: To achieve sufficient security for a Bitcoin transaction block, it currently takes roughly 10 minutes to complete one transaction.
 To achieve efficiency in security, more time has to be spent on a block, because it has to outweigh the cost of double-spending attacks.
 Double-spending is successful spending of money more than once.
 In Bitcoin, each transaction is verified before appendment to the blockchain for protection from double-spending, acting as insurance from the previous spending of inputs for a transaction.
 Currently, this makes latency a big issue in blockchain technology.
 Making a block and confirming the transaction should happen in seconds while maintaining security.
 Completing a transaction in VISA, for example, takes only a few seconds which is a huge advantage compared to the blockchain.

-• Size and bandwidth: At the moment, the size of the blockchain in the Bitcoin network is over 50,000MB (February 2016).
+- Size and bandwidth: At the moment, the size of the blockchain in the Bitcoin network is over 50,000MB (February 2016).
 The Bitcoin community assumes the size of one block is 1MB and the creation of a new block happens every ten minutes.
 Therefore, there is a limitation in the number of transactions that can be handled (on average 500 transactions in one block).
 If the Blockchain needs to control more transactions, the size and bandwidth issues have to be solved.

-• Security: The possibility of a 51% attack persists in current blockchain technology.
+- Security: The possibility of a 51% attack persists in current blockchain technology.
 In a 51% attack, a single entity would have full control of the majority of the network’s mining hash-rate and would be able to manipulate the blockchain.
 To overcome this issue, more research on security is necessary.
-• Wasted resources: Mining Bitcoin wastes huge amounts of energy ($15million/day).
+- Wasted resources: Mining Bitcoin wastes huge amounts of energy ($15million/day).
 The Proof-of-Work effort causes the waste of resources.
 There are some alternatives in industry fields, such as proof-of-stake, DPOS (Delegate Proof of Stake).
 With Proof-of-Work, the probability of mining a block depends on the work done by the miner.
 However, in Proof-of-Stake, the resource that matters is the amount of stake a miner holds.
 For example, someone holding 1% of the Bitcoin blockchain could mine 1% of the “Proof-of-Stake blocks”.
 The issue with wasted resources needs to be solved to have more efficient mining in the blockchain.

-• Usability: The Bitcoin API for developing services is difficult to use.
+- Usability: The Bitcoin API for developing services is difficult to use.
 There is a need to develop a more developer-friendly API for the blockchain.
 This is comparable to REST APIs.

-• Versioning, hard forks, multiple chains: A small chain that consists of a small number of nodes has a higher possibility of a 51% attack.
-Another issue emerges when chains are being split for administrative or for versioning purposes.[7]
+- Versioning, hard forks, multiple chains: A small chain that consists of a small number of nodes has a higher possibility of a 51% attack.
+Another issue emerges when chains are being split for administrative or for versioning purposes.

 Ethereum, taken as a whole, can be viewed as a transaction-based state machine: It begins with a genesis state and incrementally executes transactions to morph it into some final state.
 It is this final state which we accept as the canonical “version” of the world of Ethereum.
 The state can include information such as account balances, reputations, trust arrangements, and data pertaining to information of the physical world; in short, anything that can currently be represented by a computer is admissible.
 Transactions thus represent a valid arc between two states; the ‘valid’ part is important—there are far more invalid state changes than valid state changes.
 Invalid state changes might e.g. be things such as reducing an account balance without an equal and opposite increase elsewhere.